Abhinav5050649/CMS_Backend/README.md

 MongoDB, NodeJs, ExpressJs

-Note: JWT Authentication has been implemented in the project as well
+Note: JWT Authentication and Authorization has been implemented in the project as well

 ## How To Run the Backend